-Use of exercise in ALS treatment
+Use of exercise in the treatment of ALS

-The benefits of exercise in ALS are not well-understood at this time.
+The benefits of exercise in ALS patients are not well-understood at this time.
 A review on the topic concluded that any studies that have been conducted to date were too small to determine the benefits or harm of strengthening exercises for ALS patients.
 Additionally, there is a significant lack of randomized clinical trials that examine the role of aerobic exercise in ALS.

 There have been some studies conducted on the topic in humans, which have yielded the following results:

-- Another study showed that patients that underwent physical therapy experienced a 3-point decline in the ALS Functional Rating Scale and a composite-score reduction of 0.8 in a patient-reported outcome.
+- Another study showed that patients who underwent physical therapy experienced a 3-point decline in the ALS Functional Rating Scale and a composite-score reduction of 0.8 in a patient-reported outcome.
 However, as the disease is progressive, it is unclear whether the decline was due to disease progression or due to a negative effect of exercise.
 Furthermore, some patients found the therapy to be beneficial.